-These simple homemade New Year’s Eve noisemakers are so fun to make and to use for ringing in the New Year for your New Year’s Eve party with the kids.
+These simple homemade New Year’s Eve noisemakers are so fun to make and to use for ringing in the New Year for your kids New Year’s Eve party.

 Even if you don’t let the kids stay up all the way until midnight, they can still celebrate with this simple craft project.